taylor-jones/Fly-Away-Home/readme.md

 <br>

 ### Earthlings
-Note: The game contains multiple instances of each of these types of Earthlings, but not every Earthing is necessarily present on each Island
+> The game contains multiple instances of each of these types of Earthlings, but not every Earthing is necessarily present on each Island.

 The game contains 4 different types of Earthlings, each of which you can interact with in different ways.

 * **Shark** - Sharks can only be in the water, but you want to stay away from them.
 One hit from these will cost you 25 energy points, and they’ll come for you as soon as you get in their water.

 * **Wizard** - the Wizard only moves horizontally across the island.
 If you find him, he’ll offer to replenish your energy for a small fee.